If you’re into walking or riding, get in training for the O’Keefe Rail Trail, fast becoming a Bendigo cycling hotspot.

 Travellers have been taking this historic journey from Bendigo to Heathcote since 1888, when the railway line first linked the towns during the gold rush.
 Victorian railway pioneer Andrew O’Keefe is recognised for his construction of many local railway lines.
 He migrated to the goldfields from Ireland in the wake of the great potato famine, finding his fortune in iron track.

-Today the recreational trail beside the old railway line again allows users to journey the full 49 kilometres, albeit at a slightly slower pace.
+Today the recreational trail located beside the old railway line again allows users to journey the full 49 kilometres, albeit at a slightly slower pace.
 It’s just as well too, as there’s lots to take in.
 The safe, mostly-level walking and cycling trail is one of Victoria’s great family-friendly journeys.
 It passes through some spectacular natural bushland, past waterways and recreation reserves.
-Stop off at the Axedale township for great pub fare or pack your own picnic.
-Here the trail crosses the pretty Campaspe River, a habitat for platypus.
+Stop off at the Axedale township for great pub fare at the local Tavern or pack your own picnic.
+Here the trail crosses the pretty Campaspe River which is a stunning natural river environment, and habitat for platypus.

-Pack your bag for a stopover in Heathcote, where superb restaurants, wineries and bed and breakfasts await.
+Pack your bag for a stopover in Heathcote, where superb restaurants, wineries, a brewery and bed and breakfasts await.
 Check the events calendar to see if one of the town’s many food and wine festivals or markets coincides with your visit.

 Today passionate community members contribute to the care and promotion of the trail, as well as some great events, such as fun runs and marathons.
 The O’Keefe Challenge in April celebrates fitness, nature and family fun, plus Heathcote’s infectious community spirit.

 Please click here to download the O'Keefe Rail Trail Map.